cronblocks/code-lines/README.md

 # CodeLines - ***v1.3***

-*CodeLines* - a utility application, counts the number of lines in a codebase containing code in different programming languages using a simple GUI or Console interface while scanning a given folder contents recursively.
+*CodeLines* is a utility application that counts total number of lines in a given codebase that contains source code written in different programming languages.
+User can use a simple GUI or a Console interface for scanning a given folder's contents recursively.

 <div align="center"><img src="./.bin/screenshot-2022-09-23 223938.png" width="100%" /></div>

-Files and directories with the following names are ignored in the app:
+Files and directories that are ignored in recursive scan:
   - *.git*
   - *.svn*
   - *.vs*